env

 • (c_flags <flags>) and (cxx_flags <flags>) specify compilation flags for C and C++ stubs, respectively.
 See library for more details.

-• (env-vars (<var1> <val1>) .. (<varN> <valN>)) will add the corresponding variables to the environment where the build commands are executed and are used by dune exec.
+• (env_vars (<var1> <val1>) .. (<varN> <valN>)) will add the corresponding variables to the environment where the build commands are executed and are used by dune exec.
+This field has been available since Dune 3.24.
+The dashed spelling env-vars is also supported for compatibility.

 • (menhir_flags <flags>)) specifies flags for Menhir stanzas.
 This flag was replaced by the (menhir) field (see below) starting in version 3.0 of the Menhir extension.